xon-systems/XIBT/README.rst

 each of the devices in the router.db file.

 Also check the file ``output/output.log`` for any errors or notifications.

+It will also create a file in the ``output`` directory called ``combined.xml``.
+This file containes the contents of all the other files combined, in the format that Juniper requires it.
+If this command is run a second time, it will append the output to the existing ``combined.xml`` file.

 Cron the script to be run periodically
 --------------------------------------